Judge wins AL MVP in runaway; Goldschmidt takes NL prize

 AP Baseball Writer

-NEW YORK (AP) — Aaron Judge of the New York Yankees won the American League MVP award on Thursday night, and St. Louis Cardinals slugger Paul Goldschmidt took the NL prize.
+And after coming in second before, both prodigious sluggers powered their way to their first MVP awards Thursday night.

+“It’s tough to put in words,” Judge said on MLB Network, surrounded by his beaming wife, parents and agents.
+“It’s an incredible, incredible moment.
+A lot of hard work throughout the years to get to this point.”

-After hitting 62 home runs this season to break the AL record, Judge easily beat out Los Angeles Angels two-way phenom Shohei Ohtani in an MVP race some thought might be close.
+After hitting 62 home runs to break the American League record, Judge easily beat out Los Angeles Angels two-way phenom Shohei Ohtani in an MVP race some thought might be close.

 The 6-foot-7 outfielder received 28 of 30 first-place votes and two seconds for 410 points from a Baseball Writers’ Association of America panel.
 Ohtani, last year’s winner, was picked first on two ballots and second on the other 28 for 280 points.